-Brooklyn's U.S. attorney tapped for Justice Department role
+Brooklyn's US attorney tapped for Justice Department role

 Richard Donoghue, the U.S. attorney for the Eastern District of New York, told his staff Thursday that he will become the top deputy to Deputy Attorney General Jeffrey A. Rosen.

-The change takes effect July 13, said John Marzulli, a spokesman for the office.
+The change takes effect July 13, said John Marzulli, a spokesman for the U.S. attorney's office.

 Donoghue is the second U.S. attorney in New York to leave his post in recent weeks.
 His former counterpart in Manhattan, Geoffrey Berman, was recently fired after overseeing several investigations that rankled President Donald Trump.